 - In a large mixing bowl, beat butter, cream cheese, and sugar on medium-high speed until light and fluffy, about 4 minutes.
 Add vanilla, eggs, egg yolks, and whole milk.
 Mix for 1-2 minutes.

 - Stir in flour and salt and mix just until combined, avoid overmixing.
 Fold all ingredients together.

 - Pour into prepared bundt pan.
 Gently tap pan on the counter to release air bubbles.
 Bake for 1 hour 15 minutes -- 1 hour 25 minutes, or until the cake tester comes out clean.

 - Let cake cool in pan for 15 minutes.
 Invert cake onto rack and let cool completely.
 Cut into cubes.

 - In a medium bowl, toss berries with sugar.
 Set aside and let juices form.

-- To make Homemade Custard Filling: In a large bowl, beat together pudding mix and whole milk.
+- In a large bowl, beat together pudding mix and whole milk.
 In another bowl, whip cream cheese, and sweetened condensed milk until smooth and creamy.
-Add heavy cream and beat until soft peaks form about 5 minutes.
+Add heavy cream and beat until soft peaks for about 5 minutes.
 Fold in the pudding.

 - Layer cake, custard, and fresh fruit.
 Repeat.